DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 ## **Copyright Information**
 Star Wars Genesis is a fan-made modification for the game Starfield.
 This mod transforms the base game into a Star Wars RPG experience.
 Created under the principles of fair use, Star Wars Genesis is a non-commercial, transformative work of fan fiction, and it is not intended to infringe on the original copyrights held by Lucasfilm Ltd., Disney, Bethesda Softworks, or any other affiliated entities.
 This modification is distributed freely and will remain free, with no monetary gain sought or received from its creation, distribution, or use.
 By downloading and using Star Wars Genesis, you acknowledge that this mod is a fan project created out of a love for the Star Wars universe and is meant solely for entertainment purposes.
 We encourage support for the original creators and official Star Wars content.

 The textures, plugins, and sounds included in **some** of the mods hosted on this GitHub repository are developed using a clean room design methodology.
 This means that these assets were independently created without direct reference to proprietary or copyrighted material from other existing mods.
 Consequently, no other mod or content creator has grounds or claims to request the removal of these mods based on intellectual property infringement.
 If there are any disputes regarding the originality of the assets, we invite the claimants to present a valid patent or evidence supporting their claims.
 This ensures that our work remains within legal boundaries while respecting the intellectual property rights of others.
-In other words, you do not own the idea of modifying an ingame asset any more than I do.
+In other words, you do not own the idea of modifying an ingame asset any more than I do, unless you are specifically replacing the asset with that of your own creation.

 Legal talk aside, I have spent countless hours on this project.
 I've done my due diligence and gotten permissions from dozens of authors, received licenses from many individuals, and paid hundreds of dollars of my own money to advance the Starfield modding scene.
 For everyone's sake, if you have a problem with the project, then please contact me and we'll figure something out.
 This is a modlist that thousands of people use and have on their systems.
 Attempting to take this down will neither stop development of it or the spread of it.
 This is not a threat by me.
 It is simply a fact based on the history of various other modlists.